 Firstly, one in four adults in the UK have experienced mental illness according to the NHS website* so it’s no surprise to question whether mental health affects life insurance applications.
 So, what are the facts about life insurance and mental health?

 Yes.
-Unlike most other insurers, we won’t decline your application for life cover based upon most mental health conditions that you may have.
-We can decline cover based on other reasons, but it most likely will never be based on your mental health.
-Ever.
+We won’t decline your application for life cover based upon most mental health conditions that you may have.
+We may decline cover for other reasons, but it's unlikely to be based on your mental health.

-So if you’re wondering if you can get life insurance if you get anxiety, you are bipolar, you suffer with depression, or have been diagnosed with schizophrenia, we won’t decline your life insurance application because of any of these conditions.
+So if you’re wondering if you can get life insurance if you get anxiety, you are bipolar, you suffer with depression, or have been diagnosed with schizophrenia; the answer is that we won’t decline your life insurance application because of any of these conditions.

 Our social media threads were full of people who wanted life insurance in case they got hit by a bus or got ill, but couldn’t get it because of a mental health condition.
 They asked why insurers didn’t just exclude suicide.

-So we moved in the opposite direction to the rest of the industry, and we exclude suicide for everyone.
-And, unlike everyone else we do annual reviews.
-That means we can reassess the situation each year, so for the vast majority of people we can lift this exclusion after a year.
+So we moved in the opposite direction to the rest of the industry, and excluded suicide for everyone.
+Unlike everyone else we do annual reviews.
+This means we can reassess the situation each year; and for the vast majority of people, we can lift this exclusion after a year.

-Not from DeadHappy.
-Other insurers however may load your premiums, if they accept you at all.
+Not if you get your life insurance from DeadHappy.
+Other insurers however may load your premiums.

-We can’t speak for other insurers who may require you to fill out extensive forms and lots of lengthy questionnaires, but at DeadHappy, it’s no different from any other application.
-We’ll ask you 4 questions, and hopefully we’ll be able to accept you right then, or we may need a few more details, but we promise none of these will be about mental health.Get a quote
+We can’t speak for other insurers who may require you to fill out extensive forms and lots of lengthy questionnaires, but at DeadHappy,we’ll ask you just a few questions, and be able to give you a decision there and then.Get a quote

-We apply an exclusion to our cover, so that death by suicide is not covered in the first year of any plans, however we apply this to all customers, not just those with mental health issues.
-We won’t discriminate against you if you have a mental health condition by reducing your cover or increasing your premium.
+We apply an exclusion to our cover, so that death by suicide (or death caused by intentional self-inflicted injury) is not covered in the first year of any of our policies.
+However we apply this to all customers, not just those with mental health issues.

 Short answer, No. Long answer, whilst other life insurance companies may penalise people seeking help for their mental health condition with therapy, we don’t.
 We won’t refuse you cover or load your premium if you’ve sought help for a mental health condition.